dusty-nv/jetson-inference/docs/webrtc-dash.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/webrtc-dash-actions.jpg" width="400">

-You can create and add your own action types under the project's [`actions/`](../python/www/dash/actions) directory, and they will automatically be loaded by the app at start-up and selectable from the UI.
+You can add your own action types under the project's [`actions/`](../python/www/dash/actions) directory, and they'll automatically be loaded by the app at start-up and selectable from the UI.
 Multiple instances of a type of action can be created by the user, each with independent settings they can control.

 For example, here's the skeleton of an action that simply logs messages to the server's terminal: